dougtoppin/dougtoppin.github.io/_posts/2017-10-10-aws-open-source.markdown

 ---
 layout: post
-title: "Do run run open source utilities/containers without controlling what can do?"
+title: "Do you run run open source utilities/containers without controlling what can do?"
 date: 2017-10-10 16:29
 comments: true
 categories: [blog]